TykTechnologies/tyk-operator/docs/getting-started.md

 and secure REST, TCP, gRPC, GraphQL, and SOAP services.
 You can even take an existing REST based API and define a GraphQL schema to tell the GraphQL execution engine how to map those REST responses into the GraphQL schema, without a line of code.

-The following tutorials walk through how to describe the entire API management system declaratively, from API definitions and security policies through to developer portal configurations and API service catalogue publishing, using the Tyk Operator.
+The following tutorials walk you through how to describe the entire API management system declaratively, from API definitions and security policies to developer portal configurations and API service catalogue publishing, using the Tyk Operator.
 You can find all the available example manifest files in the [samples](../config/samples) directory.

 ## Install

 Please follow the [installation documentation](./installation/installation.md) to set up Tyk Operator.

-In order to complete this tutorial, you need to have a fully functioning & bootstrapped Tyk installation (CE or Pro Licensed) that is accessible from the Kubernetes cluster that will host the Tyk Operator, as explained in the [installation documentation](./installation/installation.md).
+To complete this tutorial, you need to have a fully functioning and bootstrapped Tyk installation (CE or Pro Licensed) that is accessible to the Kubernetes cluster that will host the Tyk Operator, as explained in the [installation documentation](./installation/installation.md).

 ## Create an API

 Creating an API takes the same approach whether you are using Tyk CE or Tyk Pro.
-In the first place, an `ApiDefinition` Custom Resource should be created in the YAML format.
-Then, Tyk Operator handles the creation of the API.
+Firstly, an `ApiDefinition` Custom Resource needs to be created in the YAML format.
+Then, Tyk Operator can handle the creation of the API.

-1. Define APIDefinition resource in the YAML format,
+1. Define APIDefinition resource in the YAML format.
-2. Create a Kubernetes resource based on this YAML file,
+2. Create a Kubernetes resource based on this YAML file.
-3. Tyk Operator handles the creation of your API.
+3. Tyk Operator can handle the creation of your API.

 We are going to create an ApiDefinition described in the [httpbin.yaml](../config/samples/httpbin.yaml) file, as follows: